-After the end of the Brexit transition period (31 December 2020) the UK ceased to be subject to European Union ("EU") law.
-Under the European Union (Withdrawal) Act 2018, all existing IFRSs adopted by the EU at that time have been 'frozen' into UK law thus were considered as in force in the UK at the end of the transition period.
-Adoptions, interpretations and amendments of IFRS adopted by the EU after the end of the transition period will no longer apply in the UK.
-For subsequent financial years, companies must use UK-adopted IFRS.
-At the end of the transition period, those standards will be identical to the EU-adopted IFRS in force on that date, but subsequently the UK has established its own endorsement process to adopt UK-adopted IFRS, interpretations and amendments of IFRS.
-For the year ended 31 December 2020, UK companies therefore have the option to use any standards which have been adopted for use within the UK in addition to the frozen EU-adopted IFRS.
+After the end of the Brexit transition period (31 December 2020), the UK ceased to be subject to European Union ("EU") law.
+Under the European Union (Withdrawal) Act 2018, all existing IAS adopted by the EU at that time were 'frozen' into UK law thus considered as in force in the UK at the end of the transition period.
+Adoptions, interpretations and amendments of EU-adopted IAS after the transition period will no longer apply in the UK.
+Since the end of the transition period, UK-registered companies must use UK-adopted IAS.
+At the end of the transition period, those standards were identical to the EU-adopted IAS in force on that date, but subsequently the UK has established its own endorsement process to adopt UK-adopted IAS, interpretations and amendments of IAS.
+For the year ended 31 December 2020, UK companies therefore had the option to use any standards which had been adopted for use within the UK in addition to the frozen EU-adopted IAS.

-In previous years, the Accounts have been prepared in accordance with FRS 101 applying the recognition, measurement and disclosure requirements of IFRS as adopted by the EU at the date of approval of the Accounts and which were mandatory for each financial year.
-In line with the above, the Accounts for the year ended 31 December 2020 have been prepared in accordance with FRS 101 applying the 'frozen' IFRS as adopted by the EU in accordance with the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
-The Accounts for financial year beginning 1 January 2021, will be prepared in accordance with FRS 101 applying the recognition, measurement and disclosure requirements of IFRS as adopted by the UK.
+In line with the above, the Accounts for the year ended 31 December 2020 were prepared in accordance with the 'frozen' IAS as adopted by the EU in accordance with the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
+The Accounts for financial year beginning 1 January 2021, have been prepared in accordance with UK-adopted IAS.